All-on-4 vs Full-Arch Teeth Replacement

 What are All on 4 Dental Implants?

-Developed by Professor Paulo Malo during the 1990s, All-on-4 is a popular treatment option for those needing dental implants.
+Developed by Professor Paulo Malo during the 1990s, All-on-4 is a popular treatment option for those missing teeth, damaged teeth and needing dental implants.
 The surgery involves inserting four titanium screws into the upper, lower, or jaw, accompanied by a non-removable bridge supporting the screws.